Nidulus/nidulus_swarm/README.md

 ## Connecting the world

-This neat little application will put all your machines/devices who share the same network in a shared MESH Swarm.\
+This neat little application will put all your machines/devices which share the same network in a shared MESH Swarm.\
 Sending data to all other nodes on the network is as easy as doing a HTTP POST to\ http://localhost:your_configured_port/communicate

 Originally created for quick syncing of data between devices.